BlockstreamResearch/bip-frost-dkg/README.md

 To initiate a concrete DKG run, the participants send their host pubkey to all other participants and collect received host pubkeys.
-We assume that the participants agree on an assignment of indices `0` to `n-1` to participants.
+We assume that the participants agree on the list of host pubkeys (including their order).
-(But if they do not agree, the comparison of the setup identifier in the next protocol step will simply fail.)
+If they do not agree, the comparison of the setup identifier in the next protocol step will simply fail.
+TODO: Params are the (ordered) list of host pubkeys (representing the signers) and threshold `t`.

 They then compute a setup identifier that includes all participants (including yourself TODO: this is maybe obvious but probably good to stress, in particular for backups).